TheOddler/aplai/report/report.md

 We implemented a version that supports any grid of `N = X^2`, where X is a whole number.
 So for instance, we support grids of 16 by 16 and 25 by 25.
 In the classic Sudoku there are 9 3 by 3 block, but in our case there are N X by X blocks.
-We chose to do this alternative version as it also includes the _normal_ Sudoku, and gave our solution an extra dimension.
+We chose to do this alternative version as it also includes the _normal_ Sudoku, and gave our solution a nice extra dimension (pun intended).

 In this part we will discuss the implementation of our solver for Sudoku in _ECLiPSe_ and CHR.